daveRendon/DevCamp/HOL/node/02-modern-cloud-apps/README.md

 1. Back in VSCode, let's begin integrating the API into our code.
 We will need to query the API's endpoint URL, and we have options of where to store that string.
 While we could insert it directly into our code, a better practice is to abstract such a configuration setting into an environment variable.
 VSCode makes it straightforward to define variables at runtime in the debugging settings.

     Stop the debugger by pressing the red "stop" square, and open the `.vscode/launch.json` file that was previously generated.
 Under `configurations` look for the `env` node.
-This section defines key/value pairs that will be passed into enviromment variables whenever the debugger is launched.
+This section defines key/value pairs that will be passed into environment variables whenever the debugger is launched.
 Add an entry for `INCIDENT_API_URL` and set the value to the ASP.NET WebAPI that we earlier loaded into the browser.
 Do not add a trailing slash.

     ![image](./media/image-009.png)